What is Accounting Estimates?

 Accounting estimates may not seem very significant, but actually, it is a great way to prove the worth of the company to the investors.

-But why this is so very important?
+But why is this so very important?

 When there’s no quantifying opportunity for the accountants, they need to look for more information.
-They gather many data points, use their experience, see the historical data, and then they value the items on the list since the actual amount for the particular items are not known.
+They gather many data points, use their experience, see the historical data, and then they value the items on the list since the actual amount for the particular items is not known.

 We will talk about a couple of items to make things clear.

-- Depreciation: How one would understand how much depreciation a company should incur for a machinery or a plant?
-Yes, one can use the accounting method; but there’s no accurate information how much should be the written down value at the end of every year.
+- Depreciation: How would one understand how much depreciation a company should incur for machinery or a plant?
+Yes, one can use the accounting method; but there’s no accurate information about how much should be the written down valueWritten Down ValueThe Written Down Value method is a depreciation technique that applies a constant rate of depreciation to the net book value of assets each year, resulting in more depreciation expenses recognized in the early years of the asset's life and less depreciation recognized in the later years of the asset's life. at the end of every year.
 That’s why it’s the accountant’s job to find out how much percentage of depreciation should be incurred by the company by looking at the life expectancy of the plant or machinery and then by seeing the usefulness and necessity of the machinery for the business.

 - The useful life of fixed assets: It’s difficult to say how long fixed assets will serve a company.
 If a machine is purchased, how a company would know how long it will serve the company?
 Well, there’s no possible quantifiable method.
-The accountant needs to use accounting estimate to figure out the useful life of fixed assets.
+The accountant needs to use an accounting estimate to figure out the useful life of fixed assets.
 The accountant needs to look at past data points, look at the similar machinery in similar companies, and finally use their knowledge and expertise to figure out an estimate of the useful life of fixed assets.

 Since the accountant can’t just debit or credit any account without the precise amount, accounting estimates need to done to get an estimate of the same account.
-Taking an accounting estimate example, let’s say that depreciation would be debited for machinery the company has just bought.
+Taking an example, let’s say that depreciation would be debited for machinery the company has just bought.
 Without the precise amount, the accountant wouldn’t be able to put it on the debit side.

-To be able to pass that journal entry, the accountant needs to estimate an approximate amount and then she can pass the entry.
+To be able to pass that journal entry, the accountant needs to estimate an approximate amount, and then she can pass the entry.